exceptionSPG/Book-generating-parsers-with-javacc-2ndEdition/README.md

 8. MORE regular expression production
-   Used when we don't want to discard certain block of data but don't want to do anything with them either:
+   Used when we don't want to discard certain block of data but don't want to do anything with them either.
+   MORE appends the characters it consumes to the next _Token_.
       1. more_name.jj
 9. SPECIAL_TOKEN regular expression
+   Like Token, SPECIAL_TOKEN creates a Token object, however the newly-created token is not directly added to the Token stream, instead it is assigned to a _specialToken_ on a next Token object that's created.
+   1. special_a.jj
 10. f
 11.
 9.